-Many schools of social work are embracing the Grand Challenges and integrating them throughout their programs.
+Many schools of social work are embracing the Grand Challenges and integrating them throughout their programs (check out our infographic here).
 In January 2019, the GCSW published a paper, “Starting the Conversation: Approaches to Integrating the Grand Challenges into Social Work Academic Programs,” which featured work at Catholic University of America, National Catholic School of Social Service; Colorado State University, School of Social Work; University of Chicago School of Social Service Administration; and University of Southern California, Suzanne Dworak-Peck School of Social Work.
 Below are additional exemplars.

 The Silver School of Social Work’s inaugural #NYUSilverUp4TheChallenge Student Competition, inspired by the Grand Challenges for Social Work initiative, came to a successful conclusion at the competition finals in early April.
 Anna Nathanson, MSW ’19, was named the Grand Challenges for Social Work Scholar for her concept addressing the “End Homelessness” challenge with a focus on how New York City can take an anti-racist stance in its efforts towards eviction prevention.